ymcidence/Zero-Shot-Sketch-Image-Hashing/README.md

 One needs to save the image data and the sketch data separately into two files.

 If you are interested in getting the original image and sketch data, please refer to [this work](https://github.com/ymcidence/DeepSketchHashing).

+## Having problems?

+If so, please contact

+ym_zmxncbv@hotmail.com

+I am no longer with the university...